Why use CFLs if they contain mercury?

 1. Using CFLs (and other fluorescent bulbs) reduces the amount of mercury released into the environment

-- In the U.S., burning coal at power plants results in about half of all mercury emissions from man-made sources (source: Section 2.6 of the 2011 National Emissions Inventory, version 1 (November 2013) of the Technical Support Document (PDF)).
+- In the U.S., burning coal at power plants results in a little more than 40% of all mercury emissions from man-made sources (source: Section 2.7 of the 2014 National Emissions Inventory, version 1 (December 2016) of the Technical Support Document (PDF)).

 - Using energy-efficient CFLs reduces demand for power, which in turn reduces the amount of coal burned by power plants and the amount of mercury emitted when coal is burned.